Free Printable: Low Carb & Keto Food ListGet It Now

 But, the similarities end there.
 Gluten-free coconut macaroons are made with (surprise!) coconut, whereas macarons are made with ground almonds.
 Even though they share a lot of common preparation, the taste is completely different.
 Macarons are little meringue-like sandwiches, whereas coconut macaroons are balls of shredded coconut with a golden crispy exterior.

-The good news is, making the best coconut macaroons is way easier than getting macarons right!
+The good news is, making the best coconut macaroons is way easy!
+And if you want to try macarons, this keto macarons recipe is the perfect no-fail guide.

 How To Make Coconut Macaroons Without Condensed Milk